tspspi/mini-apigw/README.md

 This detached mode uses [`daemonize`](https://pypi.org/project/daemonize/) and writes a PID file to `<config-dir>/mini-apigw.pid` so service managers can track the running process.
+Set `logging.file` in `daemon.json` to mirror daemon stdout/stderr and the configured logging stream to a specific file (paths relative to `config-dir` are resolved automatically).

 Override listener explicitly: